gordon-cs/cplusplus-unittest/README.md

 That's important, because one repo should not contain another.
 So don't clone googletest into your own repo.

+The latest versions of googletest have build and link issues.
+(I can't get them to work.)
+Fortunately, older versions are still fine to use.
-After cloning https://github.com/google/googletest, build it with these
+So, after cloning https://github.com/google/googletest, check out a working version and build it with these commands:
-commands:
+* git checkout 8b6d3f9c4a774bef3081195d422993323b6bb2e0
 * cd googletest/googletest/make
 * make